centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

 When this feature is enabled, you can skip the installation part below.

 You still have to manually install the plugin on the poller(s) when:

 - Automatic plugin installation is turned off
-- You want to run a discovery job from a poller that doesn't monitor any resource of this kind yet
+- You want to run a discovery job from a poller that doesn't monitor any resource of this kind yet.

 > More information in the [Installing the plugin](/docs/monitoring/pluginpacks/#installing-the-plugin) section.